Phonox/ShellFormance/Docs/Initialize-ArraysList.md

 # Initialize-ArraysList

 ## Index

 - Description
 - Summary
 - Full report

 ## Description

-There's no explaination to anything yet, to be decided.
-But this describes how code runs differently and also depending on OS.<br/>
+- There's no explaination to anything yet, to be decided.
+But this describes how code runs differently and also depending on OS.
-To find the code: [Initialize-ArraysList](/PerformanceTests/Initialize-ArraysList.ps1 )
+- To find the code: [Initialize-ArraysList.ps1](/PerformanceTests/Initialize-ArraysList.ps1 )

 ## Summary

 |Name|TotalScore|LowVolume|HighVolume|Assert|OS|
 |---|---|---|---|---|---|
 |QuickInstanceNEW|1,1054|1,1704|1,0240|False|Win|